informalsystems/quint/doc/adr004-effect-system.md

 ### How restrictive should `pure` definitions be?

 We have two alternatives for the `pure` keyword:

 1. Only allow Pure parameters and Pure result
-2. Allow parameters with Read effects as long as the resulting effect doesn't Read any other variables
+2. Allow parameters with Read effects as long as the resulting effect doesn't read any other variables

 Option 1 may be too restrictive and barely used, since, for most operators, it's desirable that they can be applied to state variables (i.e. `+` in `x + 1` if `x` is a state variable).

-#### Decision
+### Decision

-We decided to implement option 2, which also applies of all other modes.
-That is, a definition is pure iff it doesn't add any read effect on top of the effects the parameters may carry.
-A definition is `def` iff it introduces a new `Read` effect, but doesn't introduce any `Update` or `Temporal` effects.
-And so on.
+We have decided to implement option 2 for all modes.
+According to this option, a definition is considered pure if it does not add any read effect on top of the effects that the parameters may carry.
+A definition is considered `def` if it introduces a new `Read` effect, but does not introduce any `Update` or `Temporal` effects.
+The same principle applies to other types of definitions.

 ### Notation